Xeno-Selfbot/Xeno/README.md

 For the webhook id and token, those are optional.
 The webhook is just used for spamming `@everyone` in your discord server.
 Just to annoy people :wink:

 For the embed options.
 You can play around with the options to customise the way embeds are sent into discord. (embed options are optional to play around with)

+For the message logs, that is optional to have on or off, the message logs will just log any message a user sends

 # Run the bot